Jef-NL/EdgeForge/README.md

 # EdgeForge
 IOT Framework for edge devices (Nodes) written in C++.
-A framework to simplify the setup of any IOT related project.
+A platform independent framework shell to simplify the setup of any IOT related project.

 ## Project structure
 ```bash